yangjiaojiaoeco/yangjiaojiaoeco.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am an Economics PhD candidate at Harvard University.
-I work on energy and environmental topics, using tools from international trade and industrial organization.

-I am available for interviews in the 2024/25 Job Market.
-You can reach me at mabuin at g dot harvard dot edu.
-Check out my job market candidate website at this link.
-————————————————
+I am a PhD Candidate in Economics at The Chinese University of Hong Kong.

+My primary fields are political economics and economic history.
+My current research focuses on the role of political institutions in shaping knowledge production and information dissemination, encompassing both historical and contemporary contexts.
+I am adept at leveraging textual analysis techniques to explore these topics.
+You can download my CV here.

+I am on the 2024-25 academic job market.

+Feel free to contact me at mmello@hbs.edu or at marcelacarvalhofm@gmail.com.